Research-Support-Network/research-support-network.github.io/index.md

 ----

-**Expert volunteers:** [Sign up here](add.html) if If you are willing to be contacted by displaced scientists who need advice on computational work.
+**Expert volunteers:** [Sign up here](add.html) if you are willing to be contacted by displaced scientists who need advice on computational work.

 **Scientists seeking support:** [Browse the list here](list.html) to find a volunteer with expertise in an area that you need help with.